Skip Navigation

 • Providing early and appropriate care of acute illness to prevent its progression.

-Pulmonary Medicine at Wellstar
+Pulmonary Medicine

-Care at Home
+Care at home

 Proper care and treatment of pulmonary hypertension can often improve symptoms and help you live longer.
-You and your Wellstar physician can work together to make your life more comfortable, so pay close attention to your body and your post-treatment regimen and keep your doctor updated.
+You and your pulmonologist can work together to make your life more comfortable, so pay close attention to your body and your post-treatment regimen and keep your doctor updated.
 As part of your post-treatment care and in addition to maintaining a healthy diet and exercise, you should:

-• Stop smoking.
+• Stop smoking

-• Seek prompt medical attention when symptoms increase in severity.
+• Seek prompt medical attention when symptoms increase in severity

-• Keep track of all medications you take.
+• Keep track of all medications you take

-• Keep track of your weight and blood pressure.
+• Keep track of your weight and blood pressure

-• Find ways to reduce stress.
+• Find ways to reduce stress

-• Avoid situations that can excessively lower blood pressure, such as taking long hot baths or sitting in hot tub or sauna.
+• Avoid situations that can excessively lower blood pressure, such as taking long hot baths or sitting in hot tub or sauna

-• Avoid traveling or living at high altitudes as it can worsen the symptoms of pulmonary hypertension.
+• Avoid traveling or living at high altitudes as it can worsen the symptoms of pulmonary hypertension

-• Avoid using birth control pills or becoming pregnant, which can increase your risk of blood clots.
+• Avoid using birth control pills or becoming pregnant, which can increase your risk of blood clots

 More Information